Aym-brz/projetIA/README.md

 │   │   └── network.py                    # Structure of the neural networks
 │   │   └── state_subscriber.py           # ROS node to read the speeds and positions
 │   │   └── speed_publisher.py            # ROS node to publish the speed of the trolley
-│   │   └── pendulum_env.py               # Training environment, containing the reward function
+│   │   └── pendulum_env.py               # Creating Gymnasium environment, starts all the ROS nodes required
+│   │   └── train_pendulum_reinforce.py   # Training script for DQN
+│   │   └── train_pendulum_reinforce.py   # Training script for REINFORCE algorithm
 │   │   └── train_pendulum.py             # Training script (not working, implementation of reinforce)
-│   │   └── train_pendulum_reinforce.py   # Training script
 │   │   └── world_control.py              # ROS node to start, pause and reset the simulation
 │   ├── setup.py                       # Setup script for the ROS 2 package
 │   └── package.xml                    # ROS 2 package metadata